-Polenta and corn grits are the same thing, and both vary in the size of the grind.
+Polenta and corn grits are the same thing, dried and ground corn.
+Different brands and types vary in the size of the grind.
 You may need more or less water than the recipe suggests.
 Polenta is really forgiving and it’s hard to get a crust that is too firm or too wet.
 The worst case scenario is that you’ll want to eat it with a fork.
 You can’t really go wrong.
-It is important to add plenty of salt and seasonings to the polenta, or it will taste pretty bland.
+It is important to add plenty of salt and seasonings to this polenta pizza crust, or it will taste pretty bland.

-I usually use Kite Hill brand vegan ricotta, but Andreea taught me to make my own, which is delicious too.
+I usually use Kite Hill brand vegan ricotta, but making your own is delicious too.
 I’ve also been known to mix crumbled tofu with nutritional yeast and vegan cream cheese to make a ricotta-like cheese, but I do strange things sometimes.

 I like the pesto, cheese, and herbs raw and find that baking them dries them out, so I add them after cooking or toward the end of baking.
 I like to brown the mushrooms, onions, garlic, and artichoke hearts on top of the pizza, so I add them on while the crust is baking.